Simeon979/card-gen/README.md

-# Credit Card Generator

-## API
+## Functions

 <dl>
 <dt><a href="#generateCard">generateCard(option)</a></dt>
 <dd><p>Generate a valid card either randomly or according to  supplied options </p>
 <p>If startsWith is provided as an option, endsWith, includeSequence, network and issuer are ignored
-If endsWith is provided, includeSequence, network and issuer are ignored If includeSequence is provided, network and issuer are ignored network and issuer can both be provided, or be present independently</p>
+If includeSequence is provided, endsWith, network and issuer are ignored If endsWith is provided, network and issuer are ignored network and issuer can both be provided, or be present independently</p>
 </dd>
 <dt><a href="#lookupCard">lookupCard(bin)</a> ⇒ <code>Object</code> | <code>undefined</code></dt>